vvenka01/R_Shiny_Example/README.md

 # Example Work in Data Analytics

-This repository contains some of my coursework from my Master's Program in Data Analytics
+This repository contains one of my Data Analytics homework assignments from my Master's program.

+It is an RShiny App created to analyze the iris dataset.